lawrennd/old_talks/_posts/2013-03-11-deep-span-gaussian-span-processes.md

   modelling a digit data set containing only 150 examples.
 In the seminar we will briefly review dimensionality reduction via Gaussian processes, before showing how this framework can be extended to build deep models.
-venue: Max Planck Institute, T\"ubingen, Germany
+venue: Max Planck Institute, Tübingen, Germany
 linkpdf: ftp://ftp.dcs.shef.ac.uk/home/neil/gplvm_tuebingen13.pdf
 year: '2013'
 month: 3